Kvieta1990/Kvieta1990.github.io/updates.md

         height: 3px; /* Adjust the thickness of the line here */
         background-color: black; /* Change the color of the line if needed */ }
+    .thick-line1 {
+        border: 0;
+        height: 1px; /* Adjust the thickness of the line here */
+        background-color: grey; /* Change the color of the line if needed */ }
 </style>

 <hr class="thick-line">